GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_data_for_local.md

 1. Generate a `dump_filters.pg` file, containing filter rules
 2. Dump the entire database according to those rules

 Normally, `pg_dump` dumps all tables, or takes command-line parameters to control which tables are exported.
 This is hard, given the nature of our script.
 Instead of trying to build up a command list, we first dump a list of filters that specify exactly which tables we want to include in the dump.
-This is generated using the array in `tables.bash`.
+This is generated using the array in `tables.source`.
 Each line has the form

 ```
 include table <tablename>